lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 .. note:: Assign is additive

-   The :guilabel:`Assign` button only adds the currently selected vertices to the active group.
+   The *Assign* button only adds the currently selected vertices to the active group.
 Vertices already assigned to the group are not removed from the group.